jaihon1/IFT6758-Project/blog/_posts/2021-11-3-milestone-2.md

     <figcaption style="font-size: 12px;text-align: center;">Figure 4: Goal rate vs distance.</figcaption>
 </figure>

-All the figures above, give us interesting information about shots and goals in the NHL.
-If we analyze Figure 4, we can observe that when attacking players are very close to the opponent's net, the chance that they score is much higher, which intuitively makes sense.
+All the figures above give us interesting information about shots and goals in the NHL.
+For example, figure 1 shows us that both goals and no goals happened more often closer to the net and that goals are much less frequent than goal.
+Figure 3 tells us that shots that are done farther from the net, generally are more aligned with it (smaller angle).
+Finally, if we analyze Figure 4, we can observe that when attacking players are very close to the opponent's net, the chance that they score is much higher which intuitively makes sense.

 <figure style="display: block;margin-left: auto; margin-right: auto;width:50%;height:50%;">
     <img src="/public/goal_rate_vs_angle.png" alt="goal_rate_vs_angle">